 “RUE: We are still actually negotiating contracts for the multi-technology mix, which includes FttP.
 Things like pricing arrangements are obviously sensitive to our RSPs and our revenue going forward.
 So there are plenty of issues that are very commercially sensitive.”

 “This document is, under a widespread agreement by employees and RSPs [retail service providers], under confidentiality.
 The reason we have confidentiality agreements with employees and the RSPs around this is that, if let out, consumers will then begin to say, ‘I get my NBN service on this particular date.’
-With these moves and changes -- that could be everything from the RSP delaying that service offering to us moving that date because we are moving a lot of different elements -- that consumer will be frustrated with nbn.
+With these moves and changes — that could be everything from the RSP delaying that service offering to us moving that date because we are moving a lot of different elements — that consumer will be frustrated with nbn.
 That frustration could lead to a lower take-up rate that could impact the internal rate of return on the investment by the taxpayer.